Marty O'Brien: Career

 In 2009 O'Brien became a member of the new band We Are the Fallen, along with former Evanescence members Ben Moody, Rocky Gray, and John LeCompt, featuring American Idol runner-up Carly Smithson on vocals.
-The band was launched on June 22, 2009, at a press conference in Hollywood, CA, and soon signed a deal with Universal Republic Records.
+The band was launched on June 22, 2009, at a press conference in Hollywood, California, and soon signed a deal with Universal Republic Records.
 Their debut album was released on May 11, 2010, and the band toured extensively throughout that year, supporting the band HIM, as well as playing many summer festivals in Europe such as Download Festival and Rock Am Ring.